Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 And apply it with `sudo odbcinst -i -d -f Resources/MariaDB_odbc_driver_template.ini`.
 We can inspect it with `odbcinst -q -d`.

-This is all the changes we need to make to our machine and we can go back to Haskell for now.
+This is all the changes we need to make to our machine and we can go back to Haskell.

 We can add the hdbc now for our Program: